frankiej60/Employee-layoffs-/README.md

 ### Data source
 ---
-Employee layoffs: The primary data used for this analysis is the layoffs.data_csv file, containing detailed information about layoffs made by companies.
+Employee layoffs: The primary data used for this preprocessig is the layoffs.data_csv file, containing detailed information about layoffs made by companies in the world.

 ### Tools
 ---
-- MYSQL data cleaning and analysis
+- MYSQL data cleaning software
     - [Download here](https://MYSQL.com)